Skip to Content

 Only 1/3 of the way done with this epic list of things to do in Moab, Utah, and I’m sure you’re already collecting ideas for your visit.
 My very favorite is up next…

-11. Hiking in Canyonlands National Park
+12. Hiking in Canyonlands National Park

-It lives in the shadow of Arches National Park, yet has scenery unmatched to no other.
 With hiking trails and views more spectacular around each corner, it’s a must do when you’re in Moab!

 Here are the Canyonlands National Park highlights you can’t miss:

-Pro tip: make sure to bring lots of water (regardless of the season) and wear hiking shoes with lots of traction.
+Pro tip: make sure to bring plenty of water (regardless of the season) and wear hiking shoes with lots of traction.
 Hiking on slickrock is no joke.
 Here are the hiking boots I wore and they were perfect!

-12. Shopping in downtown Moab
+13. Shopping in downtown Moab

 This area of southeast Utah is known for outdoor adventures, so you won’t find big-name shopping stores here.
 But there are some fun spots to shop in downtown Moab.
 You’ll find boutique shops full of souvenirs, clothing and sports apparel.